ArghyaChatterjee/Smart-Blind-Navigation-with-Arduino-Sonar-Sensor-and-Motor-control/README.md

   3. One needs a sonar sensor, an arduino uno and a vibrating motor to run the project.<br />
   4. Please see the code to connect to the defined pwm pins with output vibrating motor.<br />
   5. If you want to see the publication, please visit: https://www.researchgate.net/publication/333370706<br />
-  6. If you want to cite the research paper, please write:<br />
+  6. If you want to cite the research paper, please add these lines to the reference section of your research paper:<br />
 `    A. Chatterjee, S. Dutta, P. Sarkar and A. B. M. A. A. Islam, "Obstacle Detector for Blind
      People with Low Cost (Poster Presentation)," Proceedings of 2017 International Conference on Networking, Systems and Security (NSysS), Dhaka, 2017`<br />